Configure Concepts After Loading New Data

 - Review all concepts

-Let's begin by opening a project in the studio experience to hold our work.
+Let's begin by opening a project in Studio to hold our work.
 In the previous tutorial, we created a project called Visier Tutorial with a description of Load, configure, and publish essential Employee data.
 For more information, see Upload Data Files Using the Solution.

 To open a project: